Bullfighting: Pre-20th century

 In November 1567, Pope Pius V issued a papal bull titled De Salute Gregis forbidding the fighting of bulls and other beasts as a voluntary risk to life which endangered the soul of the combatants.
 However it was rescinded eight years later by his successor, Pope Gregory XIII, at the request of King Philip II.

 Chile banned bullfighting shortly after gaining independence in 1818, but the Chilean rodeo (which involves horseriders in an oval arena blocking a female cow against the wall without killing it) is still legal and has even been declared a national sport.

 Bullfighting was introduced in Uruguay in 1776 by Spain and abolished by Uruguayan law in February 1912; thus the Plaza de toros Real de San Carlos, built in 1910, only operated for two years.
 Bullfighting was also introduced in Argentina by Spain, but after Argentina's independence, the event drastically diminished in popularity and was abolished in 1899 under law 2786.

 Bullfighting was present in Cuba during its colonial period from 1514 to 1898, but was abolished by the United States military under the pressure of civic associations in 1899, right after the Spanish–American War of 1898.
 The prohibition was maintained after Cuba gained independence in 1902.
 Bullfighting was also banned for a period in Mexico in 1890; consequently some Spanish bullfighters moved to the United States to transfer their skills to the American rodeos.

 During the 18th and 19th centuries, bullfighting in Spain was banned at several occasions (for instance by Philip V), but always reinstituted later by other governments.

+In Portugal, bullfighting was prohibited in several occasions with the tendency of following catholic religious law and, therefore, the Pope's legislative view of the issue.
+In 1779, King Joseph I of Portugal, presiding at an event in Salvaterra de Magos, attempted to ban the practice after having witnessed the tragic death of the son of Pedro José de Meneses, IV Marquis of Marialva, during a bullfight.
+Instead, the practice of dulling or trimming the bull's horns was introduced.

 Bullfighting had some popularity in the Philippines during Spanish rule, though foreign commentators derided the quality of local bulls and toreros.
 Bullfighting was noted in the Philippines as early as 1619, when it was among the festivities in celebration of Pope Urban III's authorisation of the Feast of the Immaculate Conception.
 Following the Spanish–American War, the Americans suppressed the custom in the Philippines under the tenure of Governor General Leonard Wood, and it was replaced with a now-popular Filipino sport, basketball.